Friday, August 31, 2007

 The Graduate; tragicomedy, USA, 1967; D: Mike Nichols, S: Dustin Hoffman, Anne Bancroft, Katharine Ross, Brian Avery, Murray Hamilton, William Daniels, Elizabeth Wilson, Richard Dreyfuss

 The 21-year old Benjamin Bradock has finished college with brilliance, so his rich parents organize a party in their home in Los Angeles.
 Despite all that, he evaluates his life as pointless and somnolent.
-After the party, he drives the older Mrs. Robinson, the wife of his father's friend, to her home where she tries to seduce him, but just then Mr. Robinson enters and Benjamin runs away.
-Still, he agrees to meet her in a hotel and there he looses his virginity with her.
-Their affair continues for months until Benjamin meets and falls in love with her daughter Elaine and decides to marry her.
-Elaine refuses when she finds out he slept with her mother, but just as she was about to marry someone else, Benjamin stops the wedding and the two of them leave in a bus.
+After the party, Benjamin drives the older Mrs. Robinson, the wife of his father's friend, to her home where she tries to seduce him, but just then Mr. Robinson enters and Benjamin runs away.
+Still, Benjamin agrees to meet her in a hotel, where he loses his virginity with her.
+Their affair continues for months, until Benjamin meets and falls in love with Mrs. Robinson's daughter Elaine and decides to marry her.
+Elaine refuses when she finds out he slept with her mother, but just as she was about to marry someone else, Benjamin stops the wedding and the two of them flee in a bus.

 There is one visually fascinating moment in "The Graduate" that makes such an impact that it has influence on the whole rest of the film.
-It's the sequence some 15 minutes into the film, when Mrs. Robinson suddenly enters the room with Benjamin in it and locks the door; but although she is naked, the camera shows just her face, while her intimate parts get almost imperceptibly flashed on the screen several times in just a few milliseconds (!) in front of the embarrassed face of the main hero, almost in playfully self-censored way, getting almost too fast to see.
-Although this fabulously intelligent masterpiece contains many moments that are funnier than some lowbrow comedy—even though it is actually a drama—exactly that hyper-dynamic sequence makes it very special and stimulative because it is at the same time inventive, groundbreaking, unusual, quirky—and laugh out loud funny.
+It is the sequence some 15 minutes into the film, when Mrs. Robinson suddenly enters the room with Benjamin in it and locks the door; but although she is naked, the camera shows just her face, while her intimate parts get almost imperceptibly flashed on the screen several times in just a few milliseconds (!) in front of the embarrassed face of the main hero, almost in playfully self-censored way, getting almost too fast to see anything.
+Although this fabulously intelligent masterpiece contains many moments that are funnier than some lowbrow comedy—even though it is actually a drama—exactly that hyper-dynamic sequence sums up the entire film as special and stimulative because it is at the same time inventive, groundbreaking, unusual, quirky—and laugh out loud funny.

 Adventure director Denham, unemployed actress Anne and his film crew leave New York for some unknown Pacific island in a ship in order to make a film.
 During the ride, Anne falls in love with Jack Driscoll.
 Once on the island, they meet a group of natives that kidnap Anne in order to sacrifice her to their giant ape, King Kong.
 Since Kong took Anne away, the crew lead by Jack decide to save her - on their way they meet giant dinosaur monsters and a lot of them dies.
 Still, they manage to capture Kong and bring him to New York.
 There he escapes and dies by falling from the Empire State Building.